Are you a Connecticut state or probate employee and cannot do your job because of a physical or mental condition?

 The retirement services division can review your claim at any time after you have been granted and hold a continuing disability review.
 Your income from outside work, current medical records and ALL social media may be brought before the medical examining board for review.

-Time Periods Filing Your Claim
+Time Periods for Filing Your Claim

 The time period for filing an application for disability retirement benefits or petition for service-connected disability retirement shall begin on the day after the applicant’s last day of paid employment by the State of Connecticut and shall end at close of business on the date that is twenty-four months after the applicant’s last day of paid employment.
 Regs.
 Conn.
 State Agencies § 5-155a-2(d).